kevin-tofu/scikit-topt/docs/physics.rst

-Gourvan Equation and Weak Form
+Governing Equation and Weak Form
 ================================

 This section summarizes the physical simulation models used in Scikit-Topt.